Norwich, Norfolk, England

 "If you don't know where you're going, any road'll take you there"

 Brought up in Norfolk, studied in Norwich, only child.
 Academically educated, but an amateur in terms of life experience.
 Looking for inspiration.
 A place.
 Sense of contentment and self-worth.
 Good person, kind, shy, respectful of others, tolerant.
 But that works the other way, not assertive enough to be truthful.
 I hope to one day have the same opinion of myself that I have of others.
-Despite this slight gloom and need to search..... a sense of humour, I hope not boring.
+Despite this need to search..... a sense of humour, I hope not boring.
 I like to surprise with an inappropriate comment!

 In a crossroads in my life...